fispurring/GDSerializeHelper/README.md

-**GDSerializeHelper is a Serializer for Photon,which is a Cross-Platform Network Engine.**

-To serialize the data into the Hashtable type,which is supported by Photon:
+**What's GDSerializeHelper?**
+GDSerializeHelper is a Serializer for Photon which is a Cross-Platform Network Engine.It can serialize the data into the Hashtable type supported by Photon and deserialize the Hashtable type data serialized by GDSerializeHelper into source type.
+The data serialized by GDSerializeHelper is small,which is much more smaller than the data serialized by BinaryFormatter.

+To serialize:

 	SerializeHelper.Serialize(data);

-To deserialize the Hashtable type data,which is serialized by GDSerializeHelper,into source type:
+To deserialize:

 	SerializeHeler.Deserialize(data) as SourceType